American Indian Wars: Black Hills War

 In 1875, the Great Sioux War of 1876–77 erupted when the Dakota gold rush penetrated the Black Hills.
 The government decided to stop evicting trespassers from the Black Hills and offered to buy the land from the Sioux.
 When they refused, the government decided instead to take the land and gave the Lakota until January 31, 1876, to return to reservations.
 The tribes did not return to the reservations by the deadline, and Lt.
 Colonel George Custer found the main encampment of the Lakota and their allies at the Battle of the Little Bighorn.
 Custer and his men were separated from their main body of troops, and they were all killed by the far more numerous Indians led by Crazy Horse and inspired by Sitting Bull's earlier vision of victory.
 The Anheuser-Busch brewing company made prints of a dramatic painting that depicted "Custer's Last Fight" and had them framed and hung in many American saloons as an advertising campaign, helping to create a popular image of this battle.

 The Lakotas conducted a Ghost Dance ritual on the reservation at Wounded Knee, South Dakota in 1890, and the Army attempted to subdue them.
 Gunfire erupted on December 29 during this attempt, and soldiers killed up to 300 Indians, mostly old men, women, and children in the Wounded Knee Massacre.
-Following the massacre, author L. Frank Baum wrote: "The Pioneer has before declared that our only safety depends upon the total extermination of the Indians.
-Having wronged them for centuries, we had better, in order to protect our civilization, follow it up by one more wrong and wipe these untamed and untamable creatures from the face of the earth."
+Following the massacre, The Wizard of Oz author L. Frank Baum wrote: "The Pioneer has before declared that our only safety depends upon the total extirmination of the Indians.
+Having wronged them for centuries we had better, in order to protect our civilization, follow it up by one more wrong and wipe these untamed and untamable creatures from the face of the earth."

 Last conflicts

+Many sources place the end of the American Indian Wars in the 1890s (1890 to 1901).
+The last campaign of the Indian Wars that has been designated by the U.S. Army, the Pine Ridge Campaign, ended in 1891.

+Scattered incidents of armed conflict between Indians and whites continued into the 1920s.